“How long have you two been together?”

 Most single people have something in common these days.
 Somewhere, floating in cyberspace, they have an online dating profile.
 Some people are looking for love, maybe marriage, and a house with 2.5 kids.
 Some are hoping a random stranger comes along to interject a bit of temporary happiness into their lives.
 Others still are looking for friends, companions, sexual partners.
 Some have no idea what it is they are looking for exactly.

-Three years ago, while living in Brooklyn, I was such a person.
+Five years ago, while living in Brooklyn, I was such a person.
 Checking my online dating messages was as commonplace as checking my email.
 I couldn’t tell you exactly what I was looking for online, but I knew I didn’t want to settle down and live out the rest of my days drawing out a predictable pattern in the same city I had spent the majority of my life.

 You see, I had developed an acute case of wanderlust.
 I had it bad.
 There was only one cure for it, really.
 I had to travel, more.
 I could no longer take five week trips out of the country only to return to the same routine.
 I needed to get out on the road and stay there, for as long as possible.
 I wanted to undertake the challenge of leaving my known comfort zones, and walk the Earth like Caine.
 I wanted to experience everything, everywhere.
 I wanted to see how people lived in Laos, laughed in Latvia, smiled in South Africa, how they celebrated in Cyprus.